 “Sure,” I say.
 “I don’t think we’ve ever actually talked to each other.”

 A Fraternity paddle, an open beer, and a thriving collection of plants decorate the desk in between two beds.
-One has color-coded and rigidly folded laundry beneath, while the other is a disorganized mess of clothes, stray papers, and a teapot shaped like a chicken.
-Detailed sketches and paintings hang above the disorganized bunk, while the other’s wall is blank.
+One has color-coded folded laundry beneath, while the other is a disorganized mess of clothes, stray papers, and a teapot shaped like a chicken.
 I wonder which is Reese’s.
-I never thought that I'd find myself in Reese’s room like this.
+I never thought that I'd find myself in Reese’s room.
 He might’ve had a blank profile on Shadow, but I had my picture up.
 He knew it was me from the first moment that he typed out, “Looking?”
 They were the words that would start the greatest love story ever told.
 This is all happening so fast!
 I would be panic-struck without the chlamydia.

 "Who said anything about talking?"
 His ice blue eyes fade to grey as he takes a seat on the bed with the blank walls.
 He lifts his square jaw.
 His blond beard and gelled hair point out in my direction like spikes, but, boy, do I want to be impaled.
 "Need I remind you that no one can know about this?"